 Also under the policy, dual enrollment classes will receive a 1.2 weighting, the same as in previous years.
 Other class weights remained the same as well: honors, Advanced Placement and College in the Classroom classes will receive 1.1, 1.2 and 1.2 weighting, respectively.

 Several parents and community members spoke at the June meeting to protest the proposed change, saying changing the policy would not encourage students to challenge themselves by taking more difficult courses.

 One student, Mercy Harris, said the existing grading policy creates an "artificial grade boost" for students who earn lower grades but are rewarded with the maximum possible percentage for that letter grade.
-For example, a student who earns a 71 percent in a class at a local college will receive a 79 in his or her Central York record.

 The board voted 5-2 to approve the policy, with board members Eric Wolfgang and Deborah Myers absent.